untitled design 42 1 The Process and Timeline of Raising Meat Pigs

 The Process and Timeline of Raising Meat Pigs

-We got started raising pigs in 2014 and absolutely fell in love with these amazing creatures.
+We started raising meat pigs in 2014 and fell in love with these amazing creatures.
 We will never go back to buying pork from the grocery store again.
-The meat is far superior in flavor and we find it very fulfilling to be self sufficient by growing and raising our own food.
-It is important to keep the mindset that these animals are not pets, they are livestock that will become food.
+The meat is far superior in flavor.
+We find it very fulfilling to be self-sufficient by growing and raising our own food.

 First Things First